superchroma/superchroma/README.md

 ### Hi there, I'm superchroma. 👋
-An aspring Data Scientist and Robotics Engineer.
+An aspiring Data Scientist and Robotics Engineer.

 I have a Bachelor's degree in Electrical Engineering and a Master's in Intelligent Systems and Robotics.

 • 🧐 Keen enthusiasm for ML and Deep Learning projects.

 • 🤖 I enjoy working with hardware, electronics, sensors etc for robotics projects.

 • 🤓 Deploying OpenCV, NLP solutions for web applications.